-The Independent Risk Management identify, measure, monitor and control risks.
-It also provides governance and oversight of activities carried out by the business units.
-Independent Risk Management includes, for example, functions performed by the EMEA Risk Division, EMEA Compliance Department and EMEA Global Financial Crimes Department, as well as certain functions performed by the Valuation Control Department.
+Independent Risk Management identify, measure, monitor and control risks.
+Independent Risk Management includes, for example, functions performed by the EMEA Risk Division, EMEA Compliance Department including Global Financial Crimes Department.

-The EMEA Chief Risk Officer oversees the EMEA Risk Division, and is a member of the MSI Board.
+The EMEA Head of Risk Management ("EMEA Chief Risk Officer") oversees the EMEA Risk Division, and is a member of the MSI Board.
 The EMEA Chief Executive Officer chairs the EMEA Risk Committee.
 EMEA Risk Division is independent of the business units and support functions and assists senior management and the EMEA Risk Committee in monitoring and managing risk through a number of control processes.